 Using Witch Hazel Oil For Hair Health

-The amazing qualities of Witch Hazel oil don’t stop there.
-Witch Hazel oil is also a natural remedy for dandruff.
+The amazing qualities of witch hazel oil don’t stop there.
+Witch hazel oil is also a natural remedy for dandruff.
 Before washing with your normal conditioner or shampoo, we advise that you massage some Witch Hazel oil into your dry or flaky scalp and wait roughly 100 minutes, then wash normally (with your shampoo).
 Watch as the flakes are removed almost immediately.

 For ensured results, use repeatedly.
 Alternatively, you can also add the Witch Hazel oil to your shampoo as a way to address frizzy hair.
-It acts as a natural conditioner and slows your scalps production of oil and also seeks to raise the roots of your hair – giving your hair more volume, without the frizz!
+It acts as a natural conditioner and slows your scalp’s production of oil and also seeks to raise the roots of your hair – giving your hair more volume, without the frizz!

 Witch Hazel oil will also soothe an irritated or itchy scalp (often caused by psoriasis).
-By massaging it into your scalp your scalp, the antibacterial qualities of the oil will ensure that the dry, flaky hair cells are removed for good!
+By massaging it into your scalp, the antibacterial qualities of the oil will ensure that the dry, flaky hair cells are removed for good!
 Thus helping to relieve you of any discomfort.
 Wonderful witch hazel oil is even a strong anti-inflammatory, meaning that any redness or inflammation on your scalp can be treated with a regular application of the oil.

 Witch Hazel Oil For Hair Loss

 Now, there is something I’d like to make clear before you continue reading this section.
-Witch Hazel oil does not lead to or stimulate hair growth – it mainly slows and prevents the conditions of hair-loss.
-If you are however looking for a product to help stimulate hair-growth, I’d highly recommend natural Almond Oil (in it’s raw form) as a way of regenerating hair follicles and promoting hair growth.
+Witch Hazel oil does not lead to or stimulate hair growth – it mainly slows and prevents the conditions of hair loss.
+If you are however looking for a product to help stimulate hair growth, I’d highly recommend natural Almond Oil (in its raw form) as a way of regenerating hair follicles and promoting hair growth.

 With regards to hair-loss, Witch Hazel oil’s astringent qualities come into play again.
 One of the main reasons for hair loss in both men and women is caused by a weakening of the follicles in your scalp, meaning that your hair isn’t held as tightly in place anymore.

 By massaging the oil into your scalp, you actively stimulate the circulation of blood cells under the skin which helps to strengthen the grip of the follicles in your scalp, making them stronger.
-The astringent qualities of the oil also helps to strengthen the follicles grip by actively working to close the pores in one’s scalp thus aiding your scalps grip on the hair follicles.
+The astringent qualities of the oil also help to strengthen the follicles grip by actively working to close the pores in one’s scalp thus aiding your scalps grip on the hair follicles.
 Of course, you could always try Rogaine for men and women!